 ⅓ cup sesame seeds, toasted

-Fill a large pot with water and a healthy sprinkling of sea salt.
+Fill a large pasta pot with water, and add a healthy sprinkling of sea salt.
 Bring to a boil, add pasta noodles, and boil until al dente.
 Once done, drain and cool down with cold water.
 Return back to the pot and drizzle with a good amount of olive oil.
 Toss and set aside.

 Chop and prepare all of the olive salad ingredients and add them to the pot of cooked pasta as you go.